 3. Know your surroundings

-For example, if you are walking on a busy sidewalk, keep away from the curb and keep your camera away from the roadside where snatch and grabs on motorbikes happen.
-Alternatively, if you are sitting on an outside table in a restaurant, put your camera away in your bag or have the strap around your arm.
+For example, if you’re walking on a busy sidewalk, keep away from the curb and keep your camera away from the roadside where snatches and grabs on motorbikes do happen.
+If you’re sitting at an outdoor table at a restaurant, put your camera in your bag or wrap the strap around your arm.
 And if you need to grab a piece of equipment from your bag, don’t leave your camera on a tripod and turn away.

 4. Use your tripod wisely